SadafRiaz077/Sadaf-Riaz_developershub_ai_ml_internship/Task 03/readme.md

 How to Run

 Open Task3_Heart_Disease_Prediction.ipynb in Jupyter Notebook or Google Colab and run all cells sequentially.
-Requires internet access to load the dataset from GitHub; no API keys are needed.Colab_Notebook link: https://colab.research.google.com/drive/1oBrURu93iuMc9ePSv5yPwKW5KJ-miKPn?usp=sharing
+Requires internet access to load the dataset from GitHub; no API keys are needed.
+Colab_Notebook link:
+https://colab.research.google.com/drive/1oBrURu93iuMc9ePSv5yPwKW5KJ-miKPn?usp=sharing